jaldujaili/duckyScr/README.md

 In order to run ducky scripts you need a ducky device.The device is ~$45, and in my opinion, they are kind of expensive.
 The reason why I say that is that you can find alternatives that are much cheaper.
 There are a couple of tutorials where you can use an old usb thumb drive or a raspberry pi zero for very low $$.

 ## Step 1
 [Download](https://github.com/hak5darren/USB-Rubber-Ducky/blob/master/duckencoder.jar) ducky encoder.
-Run it.
+This is a jar file so we will be using this in step 4 when compiling our script.

 ## Step 2
 Insert microsd card in computer to put scripts on.